kelvinagyareyeboah/Driftnote/README.md

-Driftnote writes evereue pushes your changes automatically — with conflict resolution built in for when the same note changes in two places at once.
+eue pushes your changes automatically — with conflict resolution built in for when the same note changes in two places at once.

 ## Features